pimoroni/displayotron/python/examples/PLUGINS.md

 * left - as above, but you should return true if you want to prevent the menu exiting your plugin
 * right - yup, this is called when you press right.
 * select - by default this returns true and causes the menu to exit your plugin, return false to prevent
-* redraw - called every draw pass, you can draw to self.lcd here, the lcd will start blank
+* redraw - called every draw pass, you can draw using menu.write_row here, make sure to clear_row rows you don't use
-* setup - lcd and config are passed to this method by default, you should overide like so:
+* setup - the config is passed to this method by default, you should overide like so:

-    def setup(self, lcd, config):
+    def setup(self, config):
-      MenuOption.setup(self, lcd, config)
+      MenuOption.setup(self, config)
       # Your stuff

 Options